MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-ServicePrincipal.md

 Get-ServicePrincipal
 ```

-This example returns a summary list of all service principals.
+This example returns a summary list of all service principals within an organization.

 ### Example 2
 ```powershell
 Get-ServicePrincipal -Identity ca73fffa-cedb-4b84-860f-d7fb8aa8a6c1 | Format-List
 ```

-This example returns detailed information about the service principal with the ServiceId value ca73fffa-cedb-4b84-860f-d7fb8aa8a6c1.
+This example returns detailed information about the service principal with the ObjectId value ca73fffa-cedb-4b84-860f-d7fb8aa8a6c1.

 ## PARAMETERS